son-link/Skeleton/README.md

 ## Acknowledgement

-Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.
+Skeleton was created originaly by [Dave Gamache](https://twitter.com/dhg) for a better web.